Webpage created: July 19, 2017

 The sale of the buildings and grounds was placed in the hands of Mr J M Andrew, auctioneer, of Princess Square, Plymouth.
 It was hoped in the first instance to find a purchaser who would maintain the buildings, which included a small chapel overlooking Victoria Park, and the three acres of grounds as a religious institution.
 Failing that, it would be offered for housing.

-In April 1907, thanks to the efforts of the Vicar of Saint Peter's at that time, the Reverend Downton, the property was transferred from the Sisters of the Holy Trinity to the Community of Saint Mary the Virgin at Wantage, who continued their educational endeavours under the title of Saint Dunstan's Abbey School for Girls..
+In April 1907, thanks to the efforts of the Vicar of the Anglican Church of Saint Peter the Appostle at that time, the Reverend Downton, the property was transferred from the Sisters of the Holy Trinity to the Community of Saint Mary the Virgin at Wantage, who continued their educational endeavours under the title of Saint Dunstan's Abbey School for Girls..

 Finally, the last two Sisters of the Society of the Holy Trinity died during 2004 at the Ascot Priory.
 Sister Rosemary died on January 16th and the Mother Superior, Cecilia, died on February 12th, thus closing Miss Sellon's legacy.